 In 2001-02, Rayo achieved an eleventh place finish, but with many of the better players moving on, it was only a matter of time before relegation came a-calling.
 That arrived in June 2003 when Rayo finished bottom in La Primera with 32 points, 11 points shy of safety.
 If that wasn’t bad enough, what followed had the Rayistas crying in their cervezas.
 A second successive relegation in 2003-04 saw the club in Segunda B for the first time in twenty years and playing regionalised football little over three years after appearing in a UEFA quarter-final.
 If the club thought the stay in the third tier would be short, they were in for a shock.
 Defeats at the end of season play-offs in 2005 & 2007 (they didn’t even make the play-off in 2006) added to the fans agony.
 They finally won promotion back to La Segunda after winning the league title in 2007-08 after seeing off Benidorm and Zamora in the playoffs.
 Three years later, and despite all of the turmoil off the pitch, Rayo made it back to La Primera thanks to a great second place finish.

 It would be easy to paint the Ruiz-Mateos family and in particular Teresa Rivero as the villains of the piece, but the truth is that their reign was full of light and shade.
 There were the highs of the European run and the visits to La Primera where many of the top dogs limped away from Vallecas, licking their wounds.
-But you cannot ignore the lows of the longest period in the third level since the mid 1960s and the huge debts the club incurred.
+But you cannot ignore the lows of the longest period in the third level since the mid-1960s and the huge debts the club incurred.
 This and a perceived reluctance to sell the club led to a huge amount of resentment towards Dame Teresa from the disenfranchised fans.
 She finally sold the club in March 2011, and soon after the stadium was renamed the Campo de Fútbol de Vallecas.

 When it opened back in 1976, it had a capacity of 20,000 with the lower portions of each stand featuring terracing rather than seats.
 The terraces lasted until 1996 when new seats were installed throughout the stadium reducing the capacity to 15,500.
 It was also the final stadium in Spain to feature security fences, but rather symbolically the new owners removed them in March 2011.
 As the first row of seats was too close to the pitch, a further 792 seats were removed, leaving the current capacity at 14,708.
 The two main stands are steeply raked and identical, except the middle tier of the southern stand features a band of red seats and the Directors Box.
 The rest of the blocks of seats in both upper tiers of the stands are white with a distinctive red sash.
 The popular west terrace also has this seating configuration, and also feature entrances for the players and officials, as the changing facilities sit beneath.
 I haven’t mentioned the east end of the ground because there isn’t one, or rather so tight are the local tenements to the ground, all that stands behind that goal is a wall full of advertising.
 It hasn’t been the case.
 For the first 20 years, the east end of the stadium featured a narrow terrace that tapered-away towards the north end.
 The switch to an all-seater enclosure in 1996 put pay to the terrace, but ironically, it also created the stadium’s most iconic feature.

 The Campo de Fútbol de Vallecas is owned by the Comunidad de Madrid, but Rayo is responsible for the upkeep of the interior.
 However, the stadium has seen little change in the past 42 years.
 Maybe the colour of the seats has changed & the removal of the fences, but that’s it.
 Lack of investment came back to haunt Rayo when it returned to La Primera in 2018.
-A €1.2m upgrade of the stadium was only partially completed at the start of the season, and following safety concerns raised during Rayo’s opening fixture, the stadium was closed for 6 weeks, What would be deemed unacceptable from the start in any other top European leagues, needed a high profile televised match to highlight the stadium’s inadequacies.
-La Liga at its chaotic worst.
+A €1.2m upgrade of the stadium was only partially completed at the start of the season, and following safety concerns raised during Rayo’s opening fixture, the stadium was closed for 6 weeks.
+What would be deemed unacceptable from the start in any other top European leagues, needed a high profile televised match to highlight the stadium’s inadequacies.
+For all it’s brilliance, this was La Liga at its chaotic worst.

 Over the years, Vallecas has proved to be an intimidating arena, but why?
 Yes, the configuration of Estadio de Vallecas is unique in top-level Spanish football, but this is only part of the reason.
 As with any intimidating arena, design only plays a part.
 You need atmosphere and passion, and whilst there may only be 14,700 of them crammed into home matches, the Rayistas deliver atmosphere & passion New owners have come & gone, and frankly, Rayo is a shambles off the pitch.
 But the magic remains on match days, as Rayo continue their up & down relationship with the top two divisions of Spanish Football.